programminghistorian/jekyll/author-guidelines.md

 **Please do not make your own headings** with **bold** or *italic* text; use an appropriate heading level (which we can style consistently across our lessons).
 Unless your lesson is incredibly short, you'll probably need at least 3 levels.

-Although there are a few ways to create section headings, we ask that you use the `#` notation in your headings.
-Top-level section headings are indicated with a \#; second-level with \#\#, and so on as shown below.
+Although there are a few ways to create section headings with Markdown, we ask that you use the `#` notation in your headings.
+Top-level section headings are indicated with a \#; second-level with \#\#, and so on.
-    # Header 1
-    ## Header 2

-will render as:

-# Header 1

-## Header 2

 ### Alerts
 If you want to point out something that isn't essential for following the lesson but think is important enough to mention (or applies only to certain readers), you can set it apart from the main lesson text by using our [alert styling](https://v4-alpha.getbootstrap.com/components/alerts/) (borrowed from Bootstrap).